Emer722/Portfolio/README.md

 # The Question:
 1. What are the racial demographics in each region, and what is the percentage distribution of each race?
- --

 2. How has the population of each racial group changed over the years?
 Which racial group has the largest population?
--- from 3. stalks about the racial issue.

 3. How do different racial groups compare in terms of financial status?
 What are the income levels and economic conditions across races?

 4. What is the percentage of homeless people by race?
 How has this percentage changed over the years?